top of page

 Your voice has influential power.
 Know how to use it for good.

 "You need to stop feeling sorry for yourself."
 Devastation flooded through my 14-year-old self.
-That was not what I was expecting to hear from the pastor's wife.
+That was not what I expected from the pastor's wife.
 I had been through a traumatic situation and was finally ready to share the story with someone.
-I asked the pastor's wife if I could talk to her, and she told me that she wanted to speak with me too.
-Knowing what my story involved, I knew she would forget whatever she was going to say, so I encouraged her to go first.
+I asked the pastor's wife if I could talk to her, and she said she wanted to speak with me too.
+Knowing what my story involved, I knew she would forget whatever she would say, so I encouraged her to go first.

 Voices carry so much influence and power.
 Beautiful and amazing.
 Destructive and devastating.
-Almost 40 years later, I can feel the crushing effect of those words spoken by the pastor's wife that night.
+Almost 40 years later, I can feel the crushing effect of the words the pastor's wife spoke that night.
 I wish I could say I have never used my literal voice in such a debilitating manner, but that would not be true.
-I also wish I could say that my voices of leadership, teaching, and shepherding had not ever missed the mark.
+I also wish I could say that my leadership, teaching, and shepherding voices had never missed the mark.
 Ugh.
 I cannot.

-A lot of people think it is only in what we say or do, that is life giving or soul sucking.
+Many people think only what we say or do is life-giving or soul-sucking.
 In case you are unaware, I am going to pop that bubble.
-It is what we say and do AND what we do not say and leave undone which can be life giving or life defeating.
+It is what we say and do AND what we do not say and leave undone, which can be life-giving or life-defeating.
 Lord, help us all.

-When I first came to understand the stuff we leave unsaid or undone can be just as bad as saying or doing something horrible I was like, "Oh my gosh, where are the rose-colored glasses?
+When I first understood that the stuff we leave unsaid or undone could be just as bad as saying or doing something horrible, I was like, "Oh my gosh, where are the rose-colored glasses?
 I want to go back in time and not know.
 Now that I know this truth, I am responsible."
 Really?
-I had enough responsibility already and do you know how much the average person leaves unsaid or undone that is wrong?
-I wanted people to stop telling me stuff and I did not need another area of my life to work upon.
-The irony is, wouldn't you know it, that all of the various voices I have had over the years require a lot of knowledge and self-awareness.
-Bummer dude.
+I had enough responsibility already, and do you know how much the average person leaves unsaid or undone that is wrong?
+I wanted people to stop telling me stuff, and I did not need another area of my life to work upon.
+The irony is, wouldn't you know it, that the various voices I have had over the years require much knowledge and self-awareness—bummer, dude.

-I was speaking with a lady recently and she talked for a good thirty minutes about God and her spiritual gifting.
+I spoke with a lady recently, and she talked for a good thirty minutes about God and her spiritual gifting.
 She was in shock that hers was prophecy.
-She even had her mom take a guess as to what it was, and you know what her mom said...prophecy.
-And, then her mom proceeded to tell her various stories of how this was obvious from the time my friend was a little girl.
+She even had her mom guess what it was, and you know what her mom said...prophecy.
+And then her mom told her various stories of how this was obvious from when my friend was a little girl.
 We are what we are.
 Interestingly, my friend said she was so glad it was not something like teaching as she did not want that responsibility or the forthcoming judgment that goes along with that gift.
-She said she simply could not handle it.
+She said she could not handle it.

-I felt an extreme sense of calm as she talked about all of the responsibility and judgement.
-Good thing too as all of my gifts fall under the "I am so gonna get extra judgement category."
-Which is probably why I am writing this series on the power of our voice, because while I miss the mark sometimes, I actually spend a lot of time thinking about how to do things in such a way that I do the least amount of harm as possible and instead, do the most amount of good as possible.
+I felt incredibly calm as she talked about responsibility and judgment.
+Good thing, too, as all of my gifts fall under the "I am so gonna get extra judgment category."
+This is probably why I am writing this series on the power of our voice because while I miss the mark sometimes, I spend a lot of time thinking about how to do things in such a way that I do the least amount of harm possible and instead, do the most amount of good as possible.

 John Wesley said it best with the following: